alex6816/my-training/README.md

 # my-training
-My first repository on GitHub
+My first repository on GitHub.
+I was born and raised in the USSR.